What is a DMARC Failure Report? | EasyDMARC

 Limit the number of Failure Reports Sent Per Minute

 You can apply a limiting rate to the number of reports sent by the minute.
-That way, you won’t get overwhelmed and can take your time to see relevant data on each report, as the system will discard anything else.
+That way, you won’t get overwhelmed and can take time to see relevant data on each report, as the system will discard anything else.

 DMARC Aggregate Reports Vs. DMARC Failure Reports